jthurteau/mr/README.md

    - Boolean, Defaults to true, set to false to disable loading any .yaml files from the '(\*.)facts' folders of active_path and/or "my_path".
  - disable_hiera
    - Boolean, Defaults to false, set to true to disable Hiera for Puppet and any configuration from .yaml files from the '(\*.)hiera' folders of the active_path and/or "my_path".
 This also prevents Hiera from blocking matching .pp configuration files in the '*manifests' folders.
 See "Build Maturity" for more information.
+ - verbose
+   - increases a variety of error outputs, and tends to increase verbosity to sub-components (e.g. Puppet)

 ### Build Validity